findmypast/honeydew/README.md

-Honeydew
+Honeydew 💪🏻🍈
 ========

 Honeydew (["Honey, do!"](http://en.wiktionary.org/wiki/honey_do_list)) is a pluggable job queue + worker pool for Elixir, powered by GenStage.

 - Workers are permanent and hold immutable state.
 - Workers pull jobs from the queue in a demand-driven fashion.
 - Queues can exist locally or on a remote queue server (rabbitmq, redis, distributed erlang, etc...)
 - Tasks are executed using `cast/2` and `call/2`, somewhat like a `GenServer`.
 - If a worker crashes while processing a job, the job is recovered and a "failure mode" (abandon, requeue, etc) is executed.
-- Queues, Workers, Dispatch Strategies and Failure Modes are plugable with user modules.
+- Queues, Workers, Dispatch Strategies and Failure Modes are all plugable with user modules.

-Honeydew provides "at least once" job execution, it's possible that circumstances could conspire to execute a job, and prevent Honeydew from reporting that success back to the queue.
+Honeydew attempts to provide "at least once" job execution, it's possible that circumstances could conspire to execute a job, and prevent Honeydew from reporting that success back to the queue.
 I encourage you to write your jobs idepotently.

-Honeydew isn't intended as an RPC system, nor a simple resource pool.
-You can use it for those purposes, but it's underequipped for an RPC system and overkill for a resource pool.
+Honeydew isn't intended as a simple resource pool, the user's code isn't executed in the requesting process.
+Though you may use it as such, there are likely other alternatives out there that would fit your situation better.

 ## Getting Started